Plan Your Visit

 Stowe has several delicious options for food and beverages, from pre-hike fuel to lunch with the whole family to winding down with a glass of wine at sunset:

-• The Trailhead Store serves delicious grab-and-go options perfect for hitting the trails or hanging out on the porch.
+• The Trailhead Store serves delicious self-serve grab-and-go options perfect for hitting the trails or hanging out on the porch.
 There’s nothing more relaxing than a drink at The Trailhead Store in a serene outdoor setting.

-• The Prairie Canteen (opening late Spring 2025) provides convenient snacks and drinks right next to the Prairie Castle Playground so hungry kids and parents can grab a quick bit between adventures.
+• The Prairie Canteen (opening late 2025) provides convenient snacks and drinks right next to the Prairie Castle Playground so hungry kids and parents can grab a quick bit between adventures.

 Learn more about Museums for All.